sapiensoup/sapiensoup.com/_posts/2017-03-06-placebo-homeopathy.md

 {% include infogram.html id="placebo_response_in_children_vs_adults" title="Placebo responses in children, adolescents and adults" %}

 My daughter is a young toddler.
 Together we’ve been through multiple colds, infections, teething and all kinds of children’s diseases.
 I know when I can get away using a placebo and when it’s time for real medicine.
-For example: I wouldn’t treat an acute ear infection with homeopathy, but a mild to moderate cold—no problem!
+For example: I wouldn’t treat an acute ear infection with a placebo, but a mild to moderate cold—no problem!
 Generally, my goal is to go for as long as possible without actual medication.

 ## Is prescribing a placebo ethical?
 Intentionally deceiving patients would go against most doctor’s ethics.
 But in a doctor-parent-child relationship this is of no concern.
 The physician gives full disclosure to the parent who makes an informed decision about their child’s treatment.